 We cover the basics using the DrCABCDE format and then practice them.
 We use state of the art training manikins, fun and highly interactive and realistic emergency scenarios to ensure learning is embedded and confidence is increased.
 We guarantee you won’t want to leave it three years before you come back!

 Beyond the Edge are one of the UKs most experienced providers of mountain experiences and courses.
 We strive to make our training both fun, friendly and highly informative.
 We take great pride in the very high percentage of individuals who return for further adventures and courses.

 Importantly we train at lower ratios than most other companies so you actually get to do the hands on practical learning.

 After some introductions at 9am we are straight into the syllabus.
 HSE set broadly what needs to be covered.
 Our expertise adds the reality of giving life saving first aid treatment in the outdoors.
-When you are on a small, wet and windy ledge and a 100m drop behind you it is not quite as straightforward as in a warm office!
+When you are on a small, wet and windy ledge with a 100m drop behind you, it is not quite as straightforward as in a warm office!
 Over the two days we cover: